LyuboDias/adzuna/README.md

 ## Currently working on:

-- Implementing Cypress testing
+- Refactoring and debugging

 ## Known issues:

-- Description input(text area) doesnt accept emojies but same time few special characters too.
+- Description input(text area) doesnt accept few special characters.

 ## Need to implement/fix:

-- Cypress
+-

 ## Dependencies that need to be installed for building/using the project